 15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

-If you've ever felt like your inbox controls your workday, you're not alone—and these statistics prove it.
+If you've ever felt like your inbox controls your workday, you're not alone — and the data proves it.

 | Statistic | Source | Key Insight |